 Sea water level is measured at three places in the surroundings of Äspö.
 The stations are PSM000369, PSM000370 and PSM000371.
 At these stations, measurements have been performed since January 2004.
-Measurements are taken in elevation system RT90-RHB70 and they are expressed as meter above sea level (m.a.s.l.).
+Measurements are taken in plane system RT90 and elevation system RHB70 and are expressed as meter above sea level (m.a.s.l.).